Transport in New South Wales: Road

 Transport for NSW is the main New South Wales Government agency responsible for major road infrastructure, licensing of drivers, and registration of motor vehicles.
 It directly manages State roads and provides funding to local councils for regional and local roads.
 In addition, with assistance from the federal government, Transport for NSW also manages the NSW national highway system.

-Across the state, the RMS manages 4,787 bridges and 17,623 km of state roads and highways including 3,105 km of National Highways.
+Across the state, Transport for NSW manages 4,787 bridges and 17,623 km of state roads and highways including 3,105 km of National Highways.

 Rail

 During the 20th century the railways were run by state-owned entity the New South Wales Government Railways and its successors.
-The current entity responsible for running the railways is Transport for New South Wales (TfNSW), with NSW TrainLink and Sydney Trains responsible for service provision and Transport Asset Holding Entity being the infrastructure owner.
+The current entity responsible for running the railways is Transport for New South Wales (TfNSW), with NSW TrainLink and Sydney Trains responsible for service provision and Transport Asset Manager of New South Wales being the infrastructure owner.
 Freight services were operated by the state government through FreightCorp until 2001, when this business was sold to Pacific National.
 Since 2003, the NSW interstate and Hunter Valley rail corridors, and the dedicated metropolitan freight lines to the Sydney ports have been under the control of the Australian Rail Track Corporation.
 The rest of the network outside of Sydney is maintained under contract by John Holland.